Increasing scope and breadth of local education

 Selected WINS circa 2024:

-Significant recruiting of indigenous teens to the high school academy
+Significant recruiting of indigenous teens to the colegio

 Free English classes for regional teens and adults